Sebastian-Montoya-B/Alpha-PDI/README.md

 See further info in the respective sections.

 1. Code (folder) -> Folder containing the scripts to calculate the indices of generality used in the manuscript.
-   * AlphaPDIfun.R -> script of the `alpha_PDI` function for calculating the alpha PDI index of generality.
+   * alpha_PDI.R -> script of the `alpha_PDI` function for calculating the alpha PDI index of generality.
    * genfun.R -> script of the `genfun` function for calculating traditional generality indices.
    * wcfun -> script of the `wcfun` function for calculating Pierotti et al (2017) index of generality.